 Here is a quick overview of what it takes to motivate readers to buy your book:

-The person that’s writing your book’s foreword must also understand what needs to be said about your book in order to motivate the reader to buy your book.
-This can be accomplished once it’s understood that all people are all basically motivated by (1) the need to avoid a loss, and (2) the desire to gain a reward.
-These motivations can be used to your advantage.
+The person writing your book’s foreword must also understand what needs to be said about your book to motivate the reader to purchase.
+You must realize that everyone is motivated by (1) the need to avoid a loss and (2) the desire to gain a reward.

 Here is what you must take away from this article:

-1. As your credibility increases, the reader begins to trust you more, which also increases the emotional connection the reader makes with you.
+1. As your credibility increases, the reader begins to trust you more, increasing the emotional connection the reader makes with you.

-2. The more you can satisfy the reader’s desire to get what they need, or fix their problem, or show them how to make more money, or get more of what they want, the more they’ll be motivated to buy your book.
+2. The more you can satisfy the reader’s desire to get what they need, fix their problem, show them how to make more money or get more of what they want, the more they will be motivated to buy your book.

-1. What specific methods have you used to build your credibility with your audience?
+1. What specific methods have you used to build credibility with your audience?

-2. What are some of your audience’s motivations that draw them to you?
+2. What of your audience’s motivations draw them to you?